jcy2704/jcy2704/README.md

 <details>
   <summary><strong>Some things I am trying to be better at 🔧</strong></summary>
   <br>

-  - Mastering JavaScript
   - Read 30 min a day📖
-  - Sleep early 💤
+  - Sleeping early 💤
-  - Wake up early ☀️
+  - Waking up early ☀️

 </details>